 GeneCards Summary for PIP5K1C Gene

 PIP5K1C (Phosphatidylinositol-4-Phosphate 5-Kinase Type 1 Gamma) is a Protein Coding gene.
 Diseases associated with PIP5K1C include lethal congenital contractural syndrome 3 and lethal congenital contracture syndrome.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Among its related pathways are Phospholipase D signaling pathway and Endocytosis.
 GO annotations related to this gene include phosphatidylinositol phosphate kinase activity and talin binding.
 An important paralog of this gene is PIP4K2B.

 UniProtKB/Swiss-Prot for PIP5K1C Gene